-In sum, it can be concluded that the theories of anchored narratives and of dialectical argumentation, though arising from different disciplines, viz. legal psychology and artificial intelligence & law, respectively, show an interesting convergence in the problems addressed and the solutions proposed.
-This suggests at least one topic, viz. the heuristics of legal decision making, in which the two fields can benefit from each other's findings.
+It can be concluded that the theories of anchored narratives and of dialectical argumentation, though arising from different disciplines, viz. legal psychology and artificial intelligence & law, respectively, show an interesting convergence in the problems addressed and the solutions proposed.
+Still the two approaches are very different.
+The anchored narratives approach could for instance be strengthened by describing its elements more explicitly, while the dialectical argumentation approach could gain interest by empirical testing.